Yes, we are confronted every day.

 First, what is greenwashing?
 It means giving the impression that the product is something that it is not.
-For example, all-natural.
+For example, calling a synthetic face wash all-natural when it isn’t.

 My advice.
 Read the product ingredient label.
 By applying some simple rules you can start to distinguish good from suspect products.
 My simple rules are:

-(2) Look for layman’s terms in parentheses, so you know what it is.
+(2) In product ingredient lists look for layman’s terms in parentheses, so you know what the ingredient is.
 For example, Cymbopogon flexuosus (Lemongrass) oil.

 (3) Avoid products containing PEG, MEA/DEA/TEA, ALS/ALES/SLS/SLES, EDTA, etc.